KERRY DAVID

 In 2001, concurrent with her film work, Kerry Founded Indieproducer.net (iP), an online community to nurture new and emerging filmmakers. (iP) provided access and an insider's perspective to a career in Hollywood.
 Leaning on her impressive industry contacts, Kerry invited notable guests to attend quarterly events, which often evolved into mentorship opportunities.
 She later added an annual screenwriting contest and bi-annual short film contest, culminating in a sponsored, 'Annual Awards Gala' at the prestigious Writers Guild Theatre in Beverly Hills.
 (Ip) reached 130 countries with over 86,000 members when she sold it in 2010.

+During a research trip, she noticed very few women working in the anti-poaching arena.
+After some initial enquiries, she learned there were many and connected with several to hear their impressive stories.
+These women inspired her to write, produce and direct, her now multiple award-winning feature documentary, Breaking Their Silence: Women on the Frontline of the Poaching War (BTS).
 BTS premiered at the Newport Beach Film Festival to a standing ovation!
 After accruing 17 festival wins, (including winning both the Jury Awards for Best Doc, and the Audience Awards for Best Doc, at both the San Diego Intl.
-Film Festival and the Durango Film Festival), COVID shut down their successful run.
-Due to the pandemic, Kerry made the decision to turn down the offer of a theatrical release and license BTS to the Wondrium platform.
-Shortly afterwards, Kerry was asked to give a TEDx Talk about her experience making the documentary.
-BTS was featured in multiple segments on many high-profile shows including, The Today Show, CNN, BBC, and in People Magazine, Huffington Post, E Entertainment, Parade Magazine, among others.
+Film Festival and the Durango Film Festival), COVID shut down their festival run.
+At which point, Kerry decided to turn down the offer of a theatrical release and license BTS to Wondrium.
+Shortly afterwards, she was asked to give a TEDx Talk about her BTS experience.
+BTS was featured in many high-profile news and entertainment outlets including, The Today Show, CNN, BBC, People Magazine, Huffington Post, E Entertainment, Parade Magazine, among others.

 To date, Kerry's box office cume is approximately $90 million.
 She has been a guest speaker, consultant, and mentor to students at several schools, The Rotary Club, including University of Southern California, University of California at Los Angeles, Pepperdine University, UNCSA NC, NGOIFF Kenya, and the New York Film Academy.
 She has written numerous articles for various industry magazines and continues to be a student of life to appreciate all its exciting possibilities!